 Time Frame: Develop or adopt HCD's SB 330 preliminary application form and develop an SB 35 streamlined approval process by December 2024 and implement as applications are received.
-If the City decides to institute new community benefit options, put into place by December 2024.
+The City will implement a minimum of two of the options listed in Program 19, to further streamline approvals and support affordable housing projects by December 2026.